Multi-part algebra

 Note

 Note that we did not define the part for yy as y=52xy=5-2x, which is the answer to the problem.
 Instead, we keep variables mm and bb to let Algebrakit know these are required to find the solution.
 You can also see that the slope mm is needed to calculate the yy-offset.
-Algebrakit will calculate the slope first, followed by the yy-intercept, and the solution.
+Algebrakit will first calculate the slope, then the yy-intercept, and finally the solution.

-• Add two new exercise parts and name them mm and bb.
+• Add two new intermediate parts and name them mm and bb.

 • Add the descriptions to the parts as given in the solution model.

-An important step is checking option Student variable in the exercise parts yy, mm and bb.
-Names of exercise parts are just references to other parts and are not visible to students.
-However, when you configure a part name as a student variable, it becomes a variable students can use in their work.
+An important step is adding the variables to exercise parts yy, mm and bb.
+Names of exercise parts are just references to other parts for authoring purposes.
+Students never see the names and cannot use them in their work.
+However, students can use variables in their work.

-If you do not configure mm and bb as student variables, Algebrakit will not correctly interpret expressions that involve these variables.
+If you do not add variables to parts mm and bb, Algebrakit will not correctly interpret expressions that involve these variables.
 Here are some examples.

 Student input Evaluation with student variables Evaluation without student variables